 Where?
 The tradition regarding Peter’s residence and death at Rome is very strong.
 Regarding where he might have written his first letter, some historians believe that it was written in Babylon (literally, 1 Pet.
 5:13 NLT,) yet some say that Babylon figuratively represents Rome, since Rome was then the capital of the world, as Babylon had been in the past.
 There’s no scriptural evidence documenting from where he wrote his first letter.
 The second letter is assumed by several commentators to have been written in Rome, where Peter was subsequently imprisoned and thereafter slain under Nero’s orders.
 Irrespective of its actual place of origin, the second epistle is the work of a man under sentence, writing to a suffering church that he was unable to physically visit.
 It’s not known why he’d been relocated to Rome where he became a martyr.
 Indeed, much about the last days of this apostle involves great uncertainty.

 To Whom?
 The recipients of 1 Peter lived in five provinces in the northern, central, and western parts of Asia Minor (modern Turkey): Pontus, Galatia, Cappadocia, Asia, and Bithynia.
-Whether they’d been Jews or Gentiles, the recipients of this epistle had been suffering various trials and afflictions (John 1:6 NIV); the possibility of greater and more severe difficulties was very real (3:13–17; 4:12–19).
+Whether they’d been Jews or Gentiles, the recipients of his first epistle had been suffering various trials and afflictions (John 1:6 NIV); the possibility of greater and more severe difficulties was very real (3:13–17; 4:12–19).
 The exact nature of these problems isn’t known, although there are similarities to those persecutions endured by early Christians, as described in Acts and in some of Paul’s epistles.

 The destination and recipients of his second epistle must have been the same as those of the first epistle, according to what he’d written in 2 Pet.
 3:1.
 Both epistles were addressed to persons who resided in Asia Minor; in both they’re regarded as living in the midst of trials.